wonderfan/blockchain/tendermint/essay/sdk.md

 ## Mint

 The minter and minting parameters can be set and get.
 The bank module will mint the coins upon the minter and parameters information.

+The module name is used as query condition to get target account.
+The mint account must have minter role and permissions.When valid minting account is found, minting is just to add new coins into minting account.
+As a result, designing minting account is the key point.